0xkelvin/webuart/README.md

 ## How to use

 1. Plug USB-UART adapter/device into your computer.
-2. Open the app in Chrome/Edge.
+2. Open the app in Chrome, Edge, or Firefox.
 3. Set UART parameters.
 4. Click Connect.
 5. In browser serial picker, select the UART port.